bosunski/igfunaab/README.md

 # igfunaab
 IGFUNAAB ATTENDEES

-Add Your name with a Comma
+Add Your name with a Comma e.g

+`Bosun Egberinde,`